X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Examples From Supernovae

-The early X-ray observations of SN2008D are interpreted as a shock breakout from either a star or a wind \citep{Soderberg2008,Modjaz2009,Svirski2014b}.
+The early X-ray observations of SN\,2008D are interpreted as a shock breakout from either a star or a wind, \taya{or emission from a relativistic jet} \citep{Soderberg2008,Chevalier2008,Mazzali2008,Modjaz2009,Svirski2014b}.
 Here, we demonstrate the use of our model to check to consistency of X-rays diffusing through a thick wind and remaining unabsorbed.
-We adopt the radius and Thomson optical depth assessed by \cite{Svirski2014b}, namely, $r=6\cdot10^{11}\rm cm$, and $\tTin\approx4$, and the range of X-ray luminosities observed by \cite{Modjaz2009} in the first 300 seconds, $L_x(0.3-10{\rm~keV})\simeq 3-30 \cdot 10^{42} {\rm erg/s}$.
+We adopt the radius and Thomson optical depth assessed by \cite{Svirski2014b}, \taya{the only model requiring $\tau_T>1$, and hence the one for which the lack of absorption is most constraining.} Namely, $r=6\cdot10^{11}\rm cm$, and $\tTin\approx4$, and the range of X-ray luminosities observed by \cite{Modjaz2009} in the first 300 seconds, $L_x(0.2-10{\rm~keV})\simeq 3-30 \cdot 10^{42} {\rm erg/s}$.
 Using these, we calculate $\xi$ and $W$.
-We use $\dot{N}_\gamma\simeq\frac{L}{0.5 \rm ~keV}$ and approximate the density profile as a wind profile, i.e; $n_e= \frac{r_{in}}{\Sigma}=10^{13} {\rm~ cm^{-3}}$.
+We use $\dot{N}_\gamma\simeq\frac{L}{0.5 \rm ~keV}$ and approximate the density profile as a wind profile, i.e., $n_e= \frac{\Sigma}{r_{in}}=10^{13} {\rm~ cm^{-3}}$.
 Using these, we find $\xi\simeq 3\cdot 10^3-3\cdot 10^4$, and $W\simeq 850-8500$.
 Since $W\gg1$, and $\tilde{W}\ge W$, we do not need to check the temperature and calculate $\tilde{W}$, and the radiation should pass unabsorbed, regardless of the matter temperature.
-In addition, for $\tTin=4$, we would not expect to see signatures of Compton degradation or Comptonization, so we conclude this model is consistent with little to no X-ray absorption.
+In addition, for $\tTin=4$, we would not expect to see signatures of Compton degradation or Comptonization, so we conclude this model is consistent with little to no X-ray absorption, \taya{implied from the low neutral equivalent column density of $N_{H}\approx 5\cdot 10^{21}{\rm ~cm^{-2}}$ [$<1.5\cdot 10^{21}{\rm ~cm^{-2}}$] found by \citep{Modjaz2009} when fitting to a power-law [black body] model.}